Bulk Ipilimumab Biosimilar – Research Grade

 Each investigator should determine their own optimal working dilution for specific applications.

-ichorbio’s ipilimumab biosimilar is for research use only: it is not for diagnostic or therapeutic procedures and cannot be purchased by patients.
+ichorbio’s ipilimumab biosimilar is for research use only (RUO): it is not for diagnostic or therapeutic procedures and cannot be purchased by patients.

 Ipilimumab is a recombinant human IgG1 monoclonal antibody directed against CTLA4 (cytotoxic T-lymphocyte-associated antigen 4).
 CTLA4 is an inhibitory receptor found at the surface of T-cells responsible for the downregulation of the immune response.
 Upon binding to CTLA4, ipilimumab acts as an immune checkpoint inhibitor and promotes T-cell activation against cancer cells.
 Ipilimumab was first approved by the FDA in 2011 for the treatment of melanoma and is now used to treat colorectal cancer, hepatocellular carcinoma, advanced melanoma, and renal cell carcinoma.
 It is currently under investigation for other types of advanced and metastatic cancers.
 Here are some examples of ipilimumab’s latest research.